xharris/blankejs-tutorials/1-ball/simple.md

 __update(dt)__

-1. check if it is out of bounds
+1. check if it is out of bounds horizontally

 ```
-if self.img_paddle.x > game_width then
+if self.x > game_width then

 end
-if self.img_paddle.y > game_height then

-end
-if self.img_paddle.x < 0 then

-end
-if self.img_paddle.y < 0 then
+if self.x < 0 then

 end
 ```